 - Most pets don’t appreciate firework displays as much as humans do and would be happier left safely at home.
 If your pet is afraid of fireworks, provide them with a safe place to wait out the noise.
 Background sounds (such as a TV) may help to drown out the scary noises outside.
 You can try distracting your pet by playing a game or working on training with some especially tasty treats.
 In severe situations, you may want to talk to your vet about prescription medications to help calm your pet during times of intense fear.

-Do you do anything special to keep your pet safe and happy during the 4th of July, or just during summertime in general?
-Do you have any 4th of July safety tips you'd like to share?
+Do you do anything special to keep your pet safe and happy during the 4th of July?
+Do you have any 4th of July safety tips you’d like to share?
 Feel free to comment below!

 We hope that everyone who will be celebrating this weekend has a safe, fun holiday!